 I don’t mind being a writer.
-It is, after all, what I do — and that's a lucky position to be in.
+It's what I do — and that's a lucky position to be in.
 There are however few professions where the gulf between how civilians think is is, and the reality, is quite as wide.
 As a public service I’m therefore going to outline how a typical day in the life of an author works.
 But first…

 WHAT PEOPLE THINK IT’S LIKE